marc2k3/marc2k3.github.io/docs/component/queue-viewer.md

 The `Send` commands flush exisiting queue items first.

 !!! note
-	If menu items appear to be hidden, it's because the queue is limited to a maximum of 256 tracks.
+	If menu items appear to be hidden for a given selection, it's because of the aforementioned queue total limit.

 ## Changes